Guillaume Gille: Coaching career

 In September 2016 he became the assistant coach on the French national team under Didier Dinart.
 In this position he won the 2017 World Men's Handball Championship; his first tournament as part of the French coaching team.

 In 2020 he replaced Dinart has the head coach.
 His first major international tournament was the 2021 World Men's Handball Championship in Egypt, where France finished 4th.

 At the 2020 Olympics (which were delayed to 2021) he won Gold medals.
 This made him the third male handballer to win Olympic gold medals both as coach and as player, behind Vladimir Maksimov (1976 & 2000) and Branislav Pokrajac (1972 & 1984).

+At the 2024 European Men's Handball Championship he won another gold medal as the French coach.

 In the lead up to the 2024 Olympics the French Handball Federation announced that they planned to keep Gille as head coach long term until at least the 2029 World Championship.

+He left the position as the head coach of France after the 2026 European Men's Handball Championship, after France had disappointingly been knocked out in the main round.
+He was replaced by Talant Dujshebaev.

 Personal life

 He has two younger brothers; Bertrand Gille, born in 1978 and Benjamin Gille, born in 1982.